hastarin/HAST-Elite-Assistant/README.md

 ------------
 The app requires you run it on the same machine as [Elite Dangerous](https://www.elitedangerous.com/).

-The current Beta version also requires SQL Server Express/LocalDb is installed.
-I will try to remove that dependency by version 1.0
+It also requires SQL Server Express (at least LocalDb) is installed.

 You can get SQL Server Express 2012 from here: http://www.microsoft.com/en-us/download/details.aspx?id=29062